Information for clinicians and patients.

 - device details e.g. manufacturer, model, surface texture

-To enable MHRA to build an accurate picture of the prevalence of this issue, reports should be made to MHRA via the Yellow Card Scheme.
+To enable MHRA to build an accurate picture of the prevalence of this issue, reports should be made to MHRA via the Yellow Card Scheme (for cases in England and Wales), to NIAIC (in Northern Ireland) or to IRIC (in Scotland).

 Please also ensure patients are informed about the Breast and Cosmetic Implant Registry (BCIR) and given the option to consent to their information being recorded.